pydy/pydy/README.rst

-We started by building the SymPy_ `mechanics package`_ which provides an API for building models and generating the symbolic equations of motion for complex multibody systems and have more recently developed two packages, `pydy.codegen` and `pydy.viz`, for simulation and visualization of the models, respectively.
+We started by building the SymPy_ `mechanics package`_ which provides an API for building models and generating the symbolic equations of motion for complex multibody systems.
+More recently we developed two packages, `pydy.codegen` and `pydy.viz`, for simulation and visualization of the models, respectively.
+This Python package contains these two packages and other tools for working with SymPy mechanics.
 The remaining tools currently used in the PyDy workflow are popular scientific Python packages such as NumPy_, SciPy_, IPython_, and matplotlib_ (i.e. the SciPy stack) which provide additional code for numerical analyses, simulation, and visualization.

 .. _SymPy: http://sympy.org
 .. _mechanics package: http://docs.sympy.org/latest/modules/physics/mechanics/index.html